santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Tools.md

 [Case Ninja](https://aka.ms/caseninja) is a configurable outlook tool that can throw up a banner when you're assigned a case or a critsit, so you don't miss case assignments or other important case emails.

+## OOFSponder

+[OOFSponder](http://toolbox/oofsponder) is an Outlook tool that will automatically set your OOF messages depending on your shift times.

 # Case Tools

 ## Case Buddy